bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 ### Dual PCA

-If one is familier with kernels, it can immidatly recognize that $X^{T}X$ is a linear kernel calculated on data $X$.
-This allows us to define a whole family of approaches that are closely related with PCA or are its generalization e.g dual, kernel and supervised PCA.
+If one is familiar with kernels, one can immediately recognize that $X^{T}X$ is a linear kernel calculated on data $X \in R{dxn}$.
+This allows us to define a whole family of approaches that are closely related to PCA or are its generalization e.g dual, kernel and supervised PCA.
 Dual PCA is beneficial in the case where $d>n$.
-Then we perform singular value decomposition on smaller matrix.
-Utilzing the fact that it is cheaper to calculate the eigenvectors of $X^{T}X$ in the desribed step we aim to rewrite the PCA algorithm such that we replace $U$ with expression that depends on $X$, $\lambda$ and $V$.
+The advantage resides in the fact that we perform singular value decomposition on a smaller matrix.
+Utilizing the fact that it is cheaper to calculate the eigenvectors of $X^{T}X$ in the described step we aim to rewrite the PCA algorithm.

+We start by replacing $U$ with an expression that depends on $X$, $\lambda$ and $V$.

 \begin{equation}
 X = U \lambda V^{T} /V
 \end{equation}